 Statistics and research will provide part of the picture around what’s happening in your community.
 It’s also important to consult with your partners and community to find out what they understand to be the issues.
 They may have their own data and insights that could help you identify the alcohol and other drug areas of focus for your activity.

-We live in an ‘information age’ and at times you may find that the amount of information on alcohol and other drug-related issues available can be overwhelming, and at times difficult to understand.
+We live in an ‘information age’ and at times you may find that the amount of information on alcohol and other drug-related issues to be overwhelming or difficult to understand.
 The following sources of information are reliable and will provide you with a good starting point for gathering information.

 Remember that your partners and community members are key sources of information.

-The Alcohol and Drug Foundation has a range of resources to provide you with access to the best available research evidence relating to the prevention of alcohol and other drug-related harms.
+The Alcohol and Drug Foundation has a range of resources to provide you with access to the best available evidence-based research relating to the prevention and minimisation of alcohol and other drug-related harms.

-It is important to understand which groups are affected by issues, so your action can be tailored and targeted to those groups or sections of the community.
+It is important to understand which groups are affected by issues so your activity/ies can be tailored and targeted to those groups or sections of the community.
 For example, different groups will have certain attitudes, behaviours and demographics that need to be considered.

 Figure 1 indicates the alcohol and other drug-related issues that can impact people at different ages.